Kreyu/data-table-bundle/docs/philosophy/understanding-types-api.md

 ### Type inheritance

 Similar to the form types, the type inheritance should be handled using the `getParent()` method.
-For example, while a `NumericColumnType` technically extends the `TextColumnType`, it should **NOT** extend its class:
+For example, while a `PhoneColumnType` technically extends the `TextColumnType`, it should **NOT** extend its class:

 !!! failure "Do NOT use PHP class inheritance!"

     ```php
-    class NumericColumnType extends TextColumnType
+    class PhoneColumnType extends TextColumnType
     {
     }
     ```